 Possible increased risk of new (secondary) cancers.
-People who take another JAK inhibitor for rheumatoid arthritis have an increased risk of new (secondary) cancers, including lymphoma and other cancers, except non-melanoma skin cancer.
-The risk of new cancers is further increased in people who smoke or have smoked in the past.
+People who take another JAK inhibitor for rheumatoid arthritis have an increased risk of new (secondary) cancers, including lymphoma and other cancers.
+The risk of new cancers is greater if you smoke or have smoked in the past.

 Risk of infection.
 People who have certain blood cancers and take another JAK inhibitor have an increased risk of serious infections.
 People who take VONJO may develop serious infections, including bacterial, mycobacterial, fungal, and viral infections.
-If you have a serious infection, your healthcare provider may not start you on VONJO until your infection is gone.
-Your healthcare provider will monitor you and treat you for any infections that you get during treatment with VONJO.
+If you have a serious infection, your healthcare provider may not start you on VONJO until your infection is treated.
 Tell your healthcare provider right away if you develop any of the following symptoms of infection: chills, aches, fever, nausea, vomiting, weakness, painful skin rash, or blisters.